 Specific benefits: what's changed?

 As well as some of the general changes outlined above, there are some changes that specific benefits.
 Click on the benefit below to find out more.

-- If you can’t return your Attendance Allowance (AA) claim form within the 6 weeks allowed, make a note on the form as to why it's late, such as if you have had to self-isolate due to coronavirus.
+If you can't return your Attendance Allowance (AA) claim form within the 6 weeks allowed, make a note on the form as to why it's late – for example, if you had to self-isolate due to coronavirus.

 You can find more information as well as the number for the Attendance Allowance helpline here.